eXascaleInfolab/TSM-Bench/reproducibility/README.md

 - We launch each system separately on the host machine and execute the online query on the client machine using the --host flag.
 - The runtime results of the systems will be added to: `results/online/d1/{query}/runtime/`.
 - The runtime plots will be added to the folder `results/online/d1/{query}/plots/`.
-- Druid and eXtremeDB do not properly support this workload.
+- Druid and eXtremeDB do not fully support this workload.

 - To get the results of **ClickHouse**
   -  Launch the system on the host machine